Indonesia Diving Holidays

 For weather data and forecasts for many cities in Indonesia and other areas of SE Asia see the Hong Kong Observatory web site.

-This visa on arrival is not extendable and not convertible into other types of visa.
+The citizens of most other countries must obtain a visa-on-arrival, valid for a 30 day stay in Indonesia.
+In either case the 30 days is not extendable and not convertible into other types of visa.
 It is available at all international airports and major borders.
+Your passport will need to be valid for 6 months from the entry date.
 If you are crossing at an unrecognised entry post you will need a visa in advance.

-If you come from a country NOT listed above, or you wish to stay on vacation for more than 30 days then you must obtain your visa overseas before entering the country.
+If you are not entitled to a visa-free or visa on arrival entry, or you wish to stay on vacation for more than 30 days, then you must obtain your visa overseas before entering the country.
 For Portuguese and Israeli nationals there are other specific requirements.
+You should confirm the specific entry requirements for the passport on which you are travelling.

 Visit the UK Indonesian Embassy website for current requirements.